sarink/react-file-drop/README.md

 ✅ IE Edge <br/>

 ## Typescript?
 Yup!

-For event handlers, you can use the
+(For typing event handlers, use the native DragEvent for frame handlers, and the React lib's DragEvent for others)

 ## Why?
 I wanted that behavior like facebook, gmail, etc. have where a part of the page highlights immediately when you start dragging a file anywhere on the window.
 I couldn't find any React component that already did this, so, I made one.